bouwew/aurum-home-assistant/README.md

-Support for power production statistics from the AURUM Meetstekker web-page.
+__Support for power production and consumption values and counters from the AURUM Meetstekker web-page.__

 Place the file aurum/py in the custom_components directory and add the following to the configuration.yaml file (example):